 There is also an interesting museum on site which records Palenque’s history, as well as artifacts from the site.

-By Air: The closest airport is Villahermosa.
+By Air: Limited flights between Mexico City and Palenque’s airport are available; the nearest major airport with daily flights to Palenque is Villahermosa, and from there you need to take a 2¼ hour road trip to the archaeology park.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.

 By Car: Palenque is located about 90 miles southwest of Villahermosa.
 Take Highway 186 from Villahermosa.
 The road is in good condition, and the journey should take around 2 hours.
 It’s best to drive it during daylight hours only.
 Also see additional information about Driving in Mexico and Mexico’s Toll Roads on Mexperience.

-By Bus: Regular buses make the trip from Villahermosa and San Cristobal to Palenque.
+By Bus: Regular buses make the trip to Palenque from Villahermosa and San Cristobal de las Casas to Palenque.
 From Palenque local transport (buses / taxi) to the ruins is frequent and very inexpensive.
 For detailed information about bus transportation read the Mexperience guide to Bus Travel in Mexico.

 Opening Days & Times: 7 Days a week; 8 am to 5 pm.
 Modest admission charges apply and there are concessions for students, children and seniors.
 On Sundays, admission is free for Mexican citizens and foreign residents (with proof of residency).

 Better Overnight: Palenque is a big tour-bus destination.
-If you want to miss the crowds and get the most out a visit to this, in our opinion Mexico’s BEST and most awe-inspiring archaeological park, stay for a night or two at one of the hotels situated next to the archaeological park.
+If you want to miss the crowds and get the most out a visit to this, in our opinion Mexico’s best and most awe-inspiring archaeological park, stay for a night or two at one of the hotels situated nearby.
 It’s by far the best way to experience Palenque.

 Accommodation: Because of its location, Palenque is best experienced as part of a local visit to the area with at least one overnight stay; either in Villahermosa or better, in Palenque itself.
 Palenque is not a realistic day trip from either Oaxaca, San Cristobal de las Casas, and especially not from Cancun.